adessoSE/devblog/_posts/2019-08-02-identify-bottlenecks-in-your-spring-tests-with-junit-insights.md

 ## Explicit invalidation of a context

 First of all, you can of course explicitly invalidate an Application Context so a new one has to be created for the following test cases.
-This makes sense when you change the Application Context within a test method which could influence the outcome of other test cases.
+This makes sense when you change the Application Context within a test method, which could influence the outcome of other test cases.
-This would mean that the unit tests are not independent anymore which is a dangerous anti pattern.
+This would mean that the unit tests are not independent anymore, which is a dangerous anti pattern.

-In the following example, the test methods modify the state of a singleton bean so the annotation `@DirtiesContext` is needed to force the test runner to create a new Application Context afterwards.
+In the following example, the test methods modify the state of a singleton Bean so the annotation [`@DirtiesContext`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/test/annotation/DirtiesContext.html) is needed to force the test runner to create a new Application Context afterwards.

 ```java
 @SpringBootTest